Isle of Grain: Settlements

 An 1801 map shows that the ancient village of Grain was at one time called St James in the Isle of Grain.
-Like others in the Hundred of Hoo, the village was named after the dedication of its parish church; compare Allhallows (= All Saints), St Mary Hoo, Hoo St Werburgh.
+Like others in the Hundred of Hoo, the village was named after the dedication of its parish church; for example Allhallows (All Saints), St Mary Hoo, Hoo St Werburgh.

 Wallend is the other settlement, now uninhabited and contained within a fenced-off industrial site.
 The Medway Power Station now occupies the site.